mcousin/tippspiel/backlog.md

 * CSV import for matches/matchdays
 * remove unused controller actions (like bets#edit, bets#update, bets#new and so on)
 * remove JSON support from controller actions?
+* show only part of ranking on starting page (set @users variable accordingly)
+* use flash messages
+* Layout-Prototype